refinedev/refine/documentation/blog/2022-09-02-sveltekit-crud-app.md

 // highlight-end
 ```

-In the above code snippets we atteched an event habdler to change the value of the open varrible to show the modal.
+In the above code snippets, we attached an event handler to change the value of the open variable to show the modal.

 <div class="img-container">